WVU Industrial Extension Events

 • Explain the Six Sigma philosophy

-Individuals who complete all of the course requirements, including final test, will receive the Six Sigma Green Belt Certification from the Institute of Industrial & Systems Engineers.
+Individuals who complete all of the course requirements, including passing the final test, will receive the Six Sigma Green Belt Certification from the Institute of Industrial & Systems Engineers.

 Please bring a push button calculator.